storyprotocol/documentation/docs/Story Network (L1)/network-overview/precompile.md

 ---
 ## Introduction

 Precompiled contracts are specialized smart contracts implemented directly in the execution layer of a blockchain.
 Unlike user-deployed smart contracts that execute EVM bytecode, precompiled contracts offer optimized native implementations for complex cryptographic and computational operations.
 This significantly improves efficiency and reduces gas costs.

-Precompiled contracts exist at fixed addresses within the execution environment and each precompile has a predefined gas cost based on its computational complexity, ensuring predictable execution fees.
+Precompiled contracts exist at fixed addresses within the execution client and each precompile has a predefined gas cost based on its computational complexity, ensuring predictable execution fees.

-Story Protocol’s execution layer supports all standard EVM precompiled contracts, ensuring full compatibility with Ethereum-based tooling and applications.

-Additionally, Story Protocol introduces two extra precompiled contracts:
+Story Protocol introduces two precompiled contracts:

 * `p256Verify` precompile to support signature verifications in the secp256r1 elliptic curve.
 * `ipgraph` precompile to enhance on-chain intellectual property management.

+In addition, Story Protocol’s execution layer supports all standard EVM precompiled contracts, ensuring full compatibility with Ethereum-based tooling and applications.

 ## Precompiled Contracts